By Greg Carannante

 “Grit is passion and perseverance for very long-term goals,” Duckworth says in that TED talk.
 “Grit is having stamina.
 Grit is sticking with your future, day in, day out, not just for the week, not just for the month, but for years – and working really hard to make that future a reality.
 Grit is living life like it’s a marathon, not a sprint.”

-On April 5, the 2013 MacArthur “Genius” Fellow will get down to the nitty-gritty in Fort Lauderdale for the finale of this year’s Broward College Speaker Series.
-Her talk will answer the question: “True Grit: The Science of Success.
+The 2013 MacArthur “Genius” Fellow on Wednesday (4/5) got down to the nitty-gritty in Fort Lauderdale for the finale of this year’s Broward College Speaker Series.
+Her sold-out talk answered the question: “True Grit: The Science of Success.
 Who succeeds in life?”

 She apparently speaks from experience.
 Born in 1970 to Chinese immigrants, she graduated magna cum laude from Harvard College with a degree in advanced neurobiology.
 She went on to earn a master’s in neuroscience at Oxford University and a PhD in psychology at the University of Pennsylvania.

 In a relatively short career, her distinguished resume spans from public school teacher to distinguished professor of psychology; from founder of a summer school for low-income children that celebrated its 20th year in 2012 to founder of the Character Lab, a nonprofit to turn her findings into tools for students and educators.